The conditioned Lyapunov spectrum for random dynamical systems: General setting and main results

 \item Furthermore for all $v\in T_x M$, the finite-time Lyapunov exponents converge and

 \end{enumerate} \end{theorem}

-These two theorems are obtained directly from Proposition \ref{ergodic} in combination with the classical theory of random dynamical systems (see section \ref{QMET} for more details).
-This shows that the $Q$-process setting is well-suited to the study of conditioned dynamics.
-However, we wish to ensure in Section \ref{sec:3.5} that in the particular context of absorbed diffusion processes, this corresponds exactly to the framework introduced by Engel et al.~\cite{Engel2019ConditionedSystems}.
+These two theorems are obtained directly from Theorem~\ref{thm:IntroErgMeas} in combination with the classical theory of random dynamical systems (see Section \ref{QMET} for more details).
+This shows that the $Q$-process setting is well-suited to studying conditioned dynamics.
+However, we wish to ensure in Section \ref{sec:3.5} that in the particular context of absorbed diffusion processes, this corresponds precisely to the framework introduced by Engel et al.~\cite{Engel2019ConditionedSystems}.

 In \cite{Engel2019ConditionedSystems}, the existence of the top Lyapunov exponent is proved by introducing an extended process on the unit tangent bundle.
 This can be generalised as in \cite{Baxendale1986TheDiffeomorphisms} for the full spectrum of Lyapunov exponents by introducing a process on the Grassmannian bundle $\mathrm{Gr}_k(M)$, whose fibers $\mathrm{Gr}(T_xM)$ are the manifolds consisting of subspaces of the tangent spaces $T_x M$ (see Section \ref{METQP}).
 Defining the space of the alternating $k$-multivectors